Sweet potato: Asia

-Sweet potato soup, served during winter, consists of boiling sweet potato in water with rock sugar and ginger.
+Sweet potato soup, served during winter, consists of sweet potato boiled in water with rock sugar and ginger.
 In Fujian cuisine and Taiwanese cuisine, sweet potato is often cooked with rice to make congee.
-Steamed and dried sweet potato is a delicacy from Liancheng County.
+Steamed and dried sweet potato is a specialty of Liancheng County.
 Sweet potato greens are a common side dish in Taiwanese cuisine, often boiled or sautéed and served with a garlic and soy sauce mixture, or simply salted before serving.
 They, as well as dishes featuring the sweet potato root, are commonly found at bento (piān-tong) restaurants.
 In northeastern Chinese cuisine, sweet potatoes are often cut into chunks and fried, before being drenched into a pan of boiling syrup.